rlf-arlut/tmrg/doc/source/triplication.rst

    :language: verilog
    :linenos:

+..
 There is not magic until now.
+Up to this point, things have been fairly straight forward.
-If you decided that you would like to able to check during normal operation what is the status of the POR output, the straight forward way of doing that would be:
+ If you decided that you would like to able to check the status of the POR output during normal operation, the straight forward way of doing this would be:

 .. literalinclude:: ../../examples/resetBlock02.v
    :language: verilog